 As a major initiative of Carriageworks and Blacktown Arts Centre, Solid Ground provides education, training and employment pathways for Aboriginal and Torres Strait Islander youth.
 The initiative is supported The Australian Government, The Crown Resorts Foundation, The Packer Family Foundation and the Tony Foundation.
 In 2021, Golding continues his work with Solid Ground as an artist in residence at Alexandria Park Community School.
 Click here for more information.

 Carriageworks is a registered COVID-Safe business.
-To ensure the wellbeing of our visitors, we are following strict guidelines set by NSW State Government and Live Performance Australia.
+To ensure the wellbeing of our visitors, we are following strict guidelines set by NSW State Government.
 Help us keep everyone safe by reading our COVID-Safe Plan before your next visit.